Mrahuls19/BEEE_CU20/photos/readme.md

-The folder contains the photos of hardware of experiments
+The folder contains the images of hardware related to experiments